 If the QMC Configuration Information IE is contained in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, take it into account for QoE measurements handling, as described in TS 38.300 [9].

-If the UE Slice-Maximum Bit Rate List IE is contained in HANDOVER REQUEST message, the target NG-RAN node shall, if supported, store the received UE Slice Maximum Bit Rate List in the UE context, and use the received UE Slice Maximum Bit Rate value for each S-NSSAI for the concerned UE as specified in TS 23.501 [7].I
+If the UE Slice-Maximum Bit Rate List IE is contained in HANDOVER REQUEST message, the target NG-RAN node shall, if supported, store the received UE Slice Maximum Bit Rate List in the UE context, and use the received UE Slice Maximum Bit Rate value for each S-NSSAI for the concerned UE as specified in TS 23.501 [7].

+If the Predicted UE Trajectroy IE is contained in the HANDOVER REQUEST message, the target NG-RAN node shall consider that is the predicted UE trajectory information, and may use it for subsequent mobility optimization.

 Interaction with SN Status Transfer procedure: